Parsa-Hajian/usa-gasoline-price-forcasting/README.md

 ### **Conclusion**

 This empirical investigation leads to a consistent conclusion:
-the **real price of gasoline behaves like a random walk**, with changes driven by new, unforeseeable information — geopolitical events, supply shocks, policy shifts, and global demand fluctuations.
+the **real price of gasoline behaves like a random walk**, with changes driven by new, unforeseeable information, geopolitical events, supply shocks, policy shifts, and global demand fluctuations.

 Complex ARIMA structures offer minor refinements but no robust forecasting advantage.
 In an economic sense, the gasoline market exhibits **informational efficiency**, meaning that all available historical information is already embedded in current prices.